rgzn/r_guides/R_resources.md

 interface, and then once I've figured out what I wanted, copied the steps over into R or Python using the same underlying GDAL library.

-Unfortunately, ESRI does it's own thing and often doesn't play well with OGC tools.
+Unfortunately, ESRI does its own thing and often doesn't play well with OGC tools.